sagaban/react-speedbook/README.md

 Production Optimize Webpack: Optimizing React code, separating CSS for static or CDN serving, bundling dependencies separately, minifying JavaScript code, and others.

 ### Chapter04
-We started designing our very own ReactSpeed UI component library for your apps.
+We started designing our very own ReactSpeed UI component library for our apps.
 We did so using Flexbox, PostCSS, and custom React components.

+### Chapter05
+This stage is to speedily “prototype” new features and code within our React project.
+We will go over best practices to create performant, reusable, and maintainable code.